These 5 Easy Halloween Costumes for Kids Are Super Cute

-Parents, you're in luck.
-There are only a handful of days left before Halloween, and if you still don't know what your kids are going to dress up as, I have five excellent homemade costumes to share.
+Parents, you’re in luck.
+Halloween’s right around the corner, and if you still don’t know what your kids are going to dress up as, I have five excellent homemade costumes to share.
 All of them are food-themed, and most of them you can make with just a hot glue gun and a trip to the fabric (or grocery) store.

 For this buttery costume, you simply crumple up some copy paper and lightly spray one side of the paper with yellow spray paint.
 Then you hot glue the paper to a white T-shirt and add white stripes to red pants with white duct tape or natural-looking tape.